streamdevs/lights/README.md

 # 💡💡 lights

-> Let your streaming control your Philips Hue lights 🙈
+> Let your streaming control your Lifx and Philips Hue lights 🙈

 ## How to setup